Shuffle

-1. What is Uniswap (UNI)?
+What is Uniswap Exchange and UNI token?

-What is Uniswap (UNI)?
+What is Uniswap Exchange?

-Uniswap is an exchange that is fully decentralized - meaning it is not owned and operated by a single entity - and uses a relatively new trading model called the Automated Liquidity Protocol.
-The Uniswap platform was built in 2018 on top of the Ethereum blockchain, the second-largest cryptocurrency project in the world by market capitalization, which makes it compatible with all ERC-20 tokens and infrastructure (wallet services such as the Bitcoin.com Wallet, MetaMask, etc.).
+Uniswap is a decentralized exchange that leverages the Automated Liquidity Protocol.
+The Uniswap platform was built in 2018 on top of the Ethereum blockchain, the second-largest cryptocurrency project in the world by market capitalization, which makes it compatible with all ERC-20 tokens and infrastructure (wallet services such as the Bitcoin.com Wallet app, MetaMask, etc.).
 By being a DEX (Decentralized Exchange), users always maintain full control of their funds.
 This means users can make trades without giving up control of their private key.
 By contrast, in the centralized exchange model, a third party takes custody of users’ funds, creating a single point of failure.

 Read more: What is Defi?